Steven-wyf/MLOps_Spring_2025/README.md

   ```shell
   python3 ./xxxx.py
   ```
-  However, the system design means the model ouput is sequential, you cannot just retrain any part expect `Llara` alone.
+  However, the system design means the models ouput are sequential, especially the output of `DistilBERT` and  `Matrix Factorization` is highly correlated with track id. **DO NOT** retrain any part expect `Llara` alone.
 * Experiment tracking: [`mlflow`](http://129.114.25.37:8000)
 * Experiment artifacts: The model, embedding, mapping, and logs all store at [`minIO`](http://129.114.25.37:9000)